Prac-Sols/NLP/exp1.md

 1. **Aim:** Implement a program to use the Brown corpus.

 2. **Requirements:**
-    * Computer system with an intel i3/i5 CPU or above, and 4GB of ram or above.
+    * Computer system with an intel core i3/i5 CPU or above, and 4GB of ram or above.
     * Python 3.7 or above
     * nltk library